← Back

 • Delayed cerebral ischemia with large vessel vasospasm

-• Severe therapy-refractory vasospasm (>75% vessel narrowing on DSA) in clinically deteriorating patients
+• Severe (>75% vessel narrowing on DSA) or diffuse large vessel vasospasm in clinically deteriorating patients

-• Or persistent clinical symptoms despite short-term intraarterial nimodipine in patients with moderate vasospasm
+• Persistent clinical symptoms despite short-term intraarterial nimodipine in patients with moderate vasospasm

 • Treatment with CIAN for minimum of 24 hours